Poems on the Megaphone by Jane Frankish

 I visited the bed shop

-the customer service lady showed a memory foam bed.
+the customer service lady showed us a memory foam bed.

-the most gentle grasp shaping around my prone body.
+the most gentle grasp shaped to my prone body.

 I lay as if in a body bowl.